Grace Phillpotts: Detroit City FC

 In May 2020, Philpotts was named to first-ever women's side for Detroit City, competing in United Women's Soccer.
 Philipotts returned to Detroit City in 2021, earning Second-Team All-Conference honors, and then again in 2022 when she appeared in three matches.

 Brooklyn FC

-In January 2025, shortly after completing her collegiate eligibility, Grace Phillpotts signed her first professional contract with Brooklyn FC, one of the founding teams of the USL Super League.
+In January 2025, shortly after completing her collegiate eligibility, Phillpotts signed her first professional contract with Brooklyn FC, one of the founding teams of the USL Super League.

 Phillpotts joined Brooklyn FC midway through the 2024–25 season.
 In total, she appeared in seven matches for Brooklyn FC, starting five and recording one goal with one assist in her professional debut.

 Sporting JAX

 On July 1, 2025, Sporting JAX, an expansion club in the USL Super League, announced they had signed Phillpotts to their inaugural roster.

+She was named to the USL Super League Team of the Month for her contributions made during April 2026.